Double Marker Test: Purpose, Procedures and Test Results

 What Happens If the Results Are Concerning?

 It’s natural to feel anxious if your results show a higher risk.
 But remember, the double marker test is just a screening tool.
-If the results are concerning, your doctor may suggest additional tests, such as the NIPT blood test.
+A high-risk double marker test report will lead healthcare providers to recommend more definitive follow-up tests.
+Your doctor may suggest additional tests, such as the NIPT blood test.
 This test can provide more detailed information by analyzing the fetal DNA found in your blood.
 It’s still non-invasive and can help confirm whether there’s an actual risk.

 Additionally, consulting with a fetal medicine centre can provide you with specialized care and advice.
-These centers focus on the health and development of the fetus and can offer more advanced testing and counseling.
+Your healthcare provider will help you weigh the risks and benefits of further testing if your initial double marker test in pregnancy shows concerning findings.
+These centres focus on the health and development of the fetus and can offer more advanced testing and counselling.

 Why Should You Consider Getting the Double Marker Test?